 Once these access tokens are obtained from the authentication, they are used to contact the API and collect information that is used to enhance the functionality of the Social Warfare plugin.
 Here is an exhaustive list of every single piece of information that the Social Warfare plugin collects on your behalf.

-We have absolutely no interest in taking any personal data from our users.
 We will never collect personal data from our users other than what is required by law or by the IRS (such as your billing information at checkout).
 Additionally, any information that we do collect will never be shared with third parties.